What We Eat Matters

 - Ujamaa Health Foodstore in Crown Heights

 If you prefer to shop online, Wally Shop or Loop ship grocery orders in returnable, reusable containers.

 *Note that 350Brooklyn does not have the capacity to vet private businesses, and so does not endorse any businesses listed.
 This information is offered in good faith as a general guide.

 Remember to BYOX!

+Reducing the amount of food you send to landfill is a key part of becoming a more climate conscious consumer.
 In certain neighborhoods the NYC Department of Sanitation picks up organic waste for composting.
 You can find more information on your neighborhood’s collection schedule via NYC’s DSNY website.

 Additionally, here are some other neighborhood services related to composting:

 - BK Green Cart (serving North Central Brooklyn)